spring-jdbc-crud/simplejdbcmapper/README.md

 }
 ```
 ## Populating relationships from custom queries
-An implementation of the relationship examples below and other features of the framework are available in the [Demo Application](https://github.com/spring-jdbc-crud/spring-crud-with-simplejdbcmapper).
+An implementation of the relationship examples below and other features of the library are available in the [Demo Application](https://github.com/spring-jdbc-crud/spring-crud-with-simplejdbcmapper).
 It has an embedded H2 database with tables populated.
 There is no configuration required and is simple to install and run.

 ### 1.ToMany relationship:
 - Order has many OrderLine